-N 2019, Charles Gersbach was on a peaceful, if extremely long, flight from Durham, North Carolina to Hong Kong to speak at the 2nd International Summit on Human Genome Editing.
-He assumed the conference would be a helpful, if relatively uneventful, couple of days talking with and learning from colleagues.
+N 2019, Charles Gersbach was on a peaceful, if extremely long, flight from Durham, North Carolina to Hong Kong to speak at the 2nd International Summit on Human Genome Editing. relatively uneventful, couple of days talking with

 He was wrong.